kingdom-building-ministries/kbm-static-site/blog/_posts/2014-02-26-are-you-king-of-your-own-kingdom.md

 Take a look at these questions.
 Have you ever:
--felt angry towards something or someone because things didn’t go your way?
+- felt angry towards something or someone because things didn’t go your way?
--chosen your own comfort over God’s call?
+- chosen your own comfort over God’s call?
--been disappointed and bitter about not seeing the fruits of your labor?
+- been disappointed and bitter about not seeing the fruits of your labor?
--controlled a person or situation because you didn’t trust that God could or would take care of it?
+- controlled a person or situation because you didn’t trust that God could or would take care of it?
--agreed to a ministry role because it advanced your standing and fame?
+- agreed to a ministry role because it advanced your standing and fame?
 If so, pause and ask, “Whose kingdom was I really serving?
 Mine?
 Or God’s?” and “Whose kingdom was I advancing?
 My own?
 Or God’s?”

 With an honest look, the kingdoms we build for ourselves look more like slums and shanty towns than the perceived mansions and streets of gold we envision.
 Our greatness can quickly turn to shambles.
 The comfort and peace we experience when we feel “all is well within my kingdom” collapses the moment something interrupts our selfish structure.